SHU's Sustainability Achievements and Future Plans

 List of Future Plans

-- Together with the Permaculture Office of the ADS Campus, the Sustainable College Committee and the Social Responsibility Committee plan to compost all pre-consumer food scraps from the Chartwells kitchen with plans to extend this to include select parts of the post-consumer waste.
+- Together with the Permaculture Office of the ADS Campus, we plan to extend our pre-consumer composting to include select parts of the post-consumer waste.

 - We hope to adopt the same lawncare practices used on the ADS campus, which achieve a very pleasant appearance without using any herbicides, pesticides, or fertilizers.